 As mentioned previously, ligament and tendon injuries are a common cause of groin pain.
 When this is the case, physicians commonly recommend complete rest, applications of ice, and anti-inflammatory medications.
 Although this treatment approach may bring temporary relief, it does not repair weakened ligaments or tendons.
 Steroids may also be recommended.
 Ice applications, immobilization, steroids and anti-inflammatory medications have all been shown to inhibit the healing process of soft tissues and accelerate degeneration.

-Prolotherapy for groin pain in women
+Prolotherapy for groin pain

 Instead of using medications such as anti-inflammatory or steroid medications which can lead to degeneration, a more beneficial treatment would be to regenerate the ligament and/or tendon damage using Prolotherapy.